All caps: Association with shouting or yelling

+An IRC user employing capital letters to suggest shouting: "OUCH!"

 Messages completely in capital letters are often equated on social media to shouting and other impolite or argumentative behaviors.
 This became a mainstream interpretation with the advent of networked computers, from the 1980s onward.
 However, a similar interpretation was already evidenced by written sources that predated the computing era, in some cases by at least a century, and the textual display of shouting or emphasis was still not a settled matter by 1984.
-The following sources may be relevant to the history of all caps:
+The following sources may be relevant to the history of all-caps: